 AI is changing the way manufacturers do business—from the production line to the back office and across the supply chain.
-At the Manufacturing Leadership Council’s Manufacturing in 2030 Project: Let’s Talk about AI event last month in Nashville, Tennessee, panelists discussed how those sweeping changes would alter, and enhance, the manufacturing workforce.
+At the Manufacturing Leadership Council’s Manufacturing in 2030 Project: Let’s Talk about AI event last month in Nashville, Tennessee, panelists discussed how those sweeping changes would enhance the manufacturing workforce.

 Net positive: “The history of technology adoption is about improving the job quality of individuals on the shop floor.
 AI helps them to do the job better, provide them with better tools, gives them greater authority and ultimately increases the value-add of their jobs.
 All of that is a net positive for those individuals,” said MI Vice President of Workforce Solutions Gardner Carrick.